NodeTG/LCU-Pong/README.md

  8. After 1.5 seconds, the game will begin.
 Use D-Pad Up/Down to control your paddle (on the left).
  9. Once you're bored, press B to pause the game and regain control of your player.
 You can press L3 again at any time to continue the game (note that this will work anywhere in Lego City, so try not to press it by accident while on the other side of the map).

-## Potential Future Plans
+## Future Plans
-While I'm not sure if I'll continue this or not, I do have some ideas for what I'd like to improve:
+I have decided to continue this project, and have started crossing off items in this list:

- - Add a border so you can better judge the trajectory of the ball (currently, with no edges visible, you can't tell when the ball will bounce).
+ - ~~Add a border so you can better judge the trajectory of the ball (currently, with no edges visible, you can't tell when the ball will bounce).~~
  - Add proper paddle collision
  - Add scoring -> there is a cool unused UI function in .SF files that will work well for this.
  - Add sound effects